mspnp/microservices-reference-implementation/deployment.md

 ## Deploy the ingress controller

 > :warning: WARNING
  >
-> Certificates created by these scripts MUST NOT be used for production.
-They
+ > Do not use the certificates created by these scripts for production.
+The
-> are provided for demonstration purposes.
+ > certificates are provided for demonstration purposes only.
-> When productizing against CA Certificates, you'll need to use your own
+ > For your production cluster, use your
-> security best practices for certification creation and lifetime management.
+ > security best practices for digital certificates creation and lifetime management.

 ```bash
 # Deploy the ngnix ingress controller